Peony bouquets fresh from local Hudson Valley farm. Delivery available to NYC

 How do I care for my blooms?

-1. Change the Water Daily Fresh, clean water is key to extending vase life.
-Replace or top off the water in your vase every day
+Fresh, clean water (lots of it!) is key to extending vase life.
+Replace or top off the water in your vase every day.

-2. Trim the Stems Re-cut stems at a 45-degree angle every few days to help flowers absorb water more efficiently.
+Cut your stems at a 45 degree angle when you get your blooms home and re-cut them every few days, to help flowers absorb water more efficiently.

-3. Keep Vases Clean Always wash vases with soap and water before use
+Always wash vases with soap and water before use.

-4. Remove Foliage Below the Waterline Leaves sitting in water decay quickly and promote bacteria growth.
-Strip any submerged foliage to keep the water fresh.
-5. Avoid Heat & Direct Sunlight Place flowers in a cool spot, away from direct sunlight, heat vents, and radiators.
+Place flowers in a cool spot, away from direct sunlight, heat vents, and radiators.
 Avoid placing them near ripening fruit, which releases ethylene gas that shortens bloom life.
-For faster blooming, place buds in a warm area with indirect sunlight.